Elvirarp92/cipher-o-matic/README.md

 # Cipher-O-Matic

-Cipher-O-Matic is a single page web application to encrypt text using classic cyphers.
+Cipher-O-Matic is a single page, MERN based, web application to encrypt text using classic cyphers.
 It uses a RESTful API to make the encryption calculations, and makes use of Jest for unit testing.
 Work in progress - see Roadmap to have a gander at the planned features!

 ![](https://i.imgur.com/LTREuXH.gif)